 Say you have a complex pipeline of preprocessing, feature extraction, normalization, etc.

-Even if you are sure your code is 100%, do sanity-checks:
+Even if you are sure your code is 100%, perform sanity-checks:

-Have the model predict the classes for an instance you know the result for
+Have the model predict the classes for an instance you know the result for.
+Verify it matches.

 NaNs, zeros and empty strings